Getting over the hump

 Using the Hill Chart as a tool, you manually plot a point of where you feel you're at on the hill with what you're working on and review it over time.
 Stress and anxiety comes from the unknowns.
 Having a way to put them into perspective I think greatly helps you alleviate some of the unnecessary worry and get past the hump.

-Here's more personal growth posts.
+Here are more personal growth posts.
 And keep updated with progress on my work via my newsletter.